Mudlet/ci-snapshots/README.md

 `https://make.mudlet.org/snapshots/knock/`
     - Returns:  `Known`
     - Returns:  `Unknown - <IP>`

+## Usage for JSON data
+CI Snapshots provides an endpoint at `/json.php` for fetching snapshot data as JSON.
+To use the JSON data, send a GET request to https://make.mudlet.org/snapshots/json.php

+All data available will be returned by default.
+Optional arguments can be supplied to filter the returned data.
+Optional URL Paramers are:
+ - `prid`         -- a PR ID number from github.
+ - `commit`       -- a Commit ID from Git/Github.
+ - `platform`     -- a string for the platform, which must be one of:  `windows`, `linux`, or `macos`

+The requested JSON list will show only entries which have matching values.

 ## Installation Requirements
 This software is powered by PHP and Apache with Mod_Rewrite.
 Internationalization requires Intl and gettext php support.